Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Introduction

-This motivates the questions of whether unitary $2$-designs can be implemented by \emph{simpler} quantum circuits and also whether they can be realised in a \emph{constant} time by physically natural Hamiltonian dynamics in many-body systems.
+This motivates the questions of whether unitary $2$-designs can be implemented by \emph{simpler} quantum circuits and also whether they can be realised by physically natural Hamiltonian dynamics in many-body systems, where the interactions vary only \emph{constant} times.
 In this article, we propose a new construction of unitary $2$-designs by alternately and repeatedly applying random unitaries diagonal in the Pauli-$Z$ and -$X$ bases, and prove that it suffices to repeat them only a few times before unitary $2$-designs are achieved.
 We also provide the converse result, namely the necessary number of repetitions, and show that our result is tight.
 The converse result is obtained for the first time to the best of our knowledge, and is useful for investigating the optimality of using unitary $2$-designs in many applications~\cite{NHMW2015-2}.
 We then provide a quantum circuit based on our result, where the number of gates scales quadratically in the system size.
-This quantum circuit is as efficient as most of the known implementations of unitary $2$-designs~\cite{DLT2002,BWV2008a,WBV2008,TGJ2007,DCEL2009,HL2009,DJ2011}, but there exists a more efficient one~\cite{CLLW2015}, which uses a nearly linear number of gates.
+This quantum circuit is as efficient as most of the known implementations of unitary $2$-designs~\cite{DLT2002,AG2004,BWV2008a,WBV2008,TGJ2007,DCEL2009,HL2009,DJ2011}, but there exists a more efficient one~\cite{CLLW2015}, which uses a nearly linear number of gates.
 Our circuit has nevertheless its own merit due to its commuting property.
 The circuit is divided into a constant number of commuting parts, each of which is separated by the Hadamard gates, and all the gates in the commuting part can be in principle applied simultaneously.
-This simple structure leads to a vast reduction in the execution time of the overall circuit.
-By transforming the circuit into the Hamiltonian dynamics, we construct a random many-body Hamiltonian realising unitary $2$-designs in a constant time.
-The random Hamiltonian is a type of disordered one and has a similarity to that in the cavity QED, possibly making it implementable in actual experiments.
-Since the random Hamiltonian is also considered to be a type of quantum chaos, which is expected to be a dual of quantum black holes~\cite{SS2014,RD2015,SS2015}, our result may contribute to the microscopic understandings of the quantum duality between them.
+This simple structure may lead to a vast reduction in the execution time of the overall circuit.
+By transforming the circuit into the dynamics generated by time-dependent Hamiltonians, we construct a random many-body Hamiltonian realising unitary $2$-designs after switching the interactions a few times.
+The random Hamiltonian consists of disordered Hamiltonians with all-to-all interactions, which are similar to those in the cavity QED and thus can be implementable in actual experiments.
+Further, since disordered Hamiltonians composing the time-dependent random Hamiltonian are considered to be a type of quantum chaos, which is expected to be a dual of quantum black holes~\cite{SS2014,RD2015,SS2015}, our result may contribute to the microscopic understandings of the quantum duality between them.